MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-windows.md

 ## Create and apply a Terraform execution plan

 Once you create your configuration file, this section explains how to create an *execution plan* and apply that plan to your cloud infrastructure.
-In this demo, the cloud infrastructure is the Azure subscription you logged into with your security principal.
+In this demo, the cloud infrastructure is the Azure subscription you logged into with your service principal.

 1. Initialize the Terraform deployment with [terraform init](https://www.terraform.io/docs/commands/init.html).
 This step downloads the Azure modules required to create an Azure resource group.